 - Create a version of your logo that uses triangular forms.

-Now that you have some rough concepts for your Client Logo, you are going to develop FOUR Design Comps to present to the client.
-These should be different variations of your best design concept.
+Now that you have TWELVE thumbnail sketches for your Client Logo, you are going to develop Roughs in Adobe Illustrator that you would present to the client for feedback.
+These should be different variations of your best design concepts.
 You don’t ever want to give the client just what option — What if they don’t like it?
 You don’t get paid!
-Your FOUR design comps can share some features in common (such as colors or an image).

 - Design: The type and image must work as a unit.
 Your type should demonstrate that thought went into its design.

-- Text: Text must be used, customized, and converted to outlines.
+- Text: Remember typography is the primary focus.
+Demonstrate hierarchy, alignment, and contrast.
+Want to quickly see what all of the fonts look like on your computer . . . use Wordmark.
 Select your font style carefully – what you choose says alot about the impression you are trying to give (e.g. fun, classy, professional, etc.)

 - Clarity: Your logo must be able to be read and understood at a variety of sizes.